jasonfilippou/agile-bank/README.md

 }
 ```

-The actual value of the `id` field might vary in your machine; it is generated with `IDENTITY` as
-the ID generation mechanism.
 We use [SpringHATEOAS](https://spring.io/projects/spring-hateoas) to render
 the links.
 You can find details in the `AccountModelAssembler` and `TransactionModelAssembler` classes.

 Try getting the account that you just created by making a `GET` at `/bankapi/account/1`: